 “Why do the wicked live, reach old age, and grow mighty in power?”

-While later Job agrees to an extent with the arguments of his friends, he points out the folly of their conclusion – That God strikes down the wicked in their prime, so therefore you must be wicked.
+Job points out the folly of his friend’s conclusion – That God strikes the wicked in their prime, so therefore anyone “stricken” must be wicked.

-Job is wrestling with the world, with how things are in this broken creation.
+Job is wrestling with the reality of living in this world, with how things are in this broken creation.

 It is something we should wrestle with too!

 Why does evil seem to prosper?
 Why do wicked people often grow mighty in power and even reach old age?